JJeeff248/cotiss-project/DemoVidPlan.md

 ## Situation

-Cotiss has asked for an "Honest feedback" form where end users can share anonymous feedback about their interactions with the company.
+Cotiss has asked for an "Honest feedback" form where employees can comfortably share honest and anonymous feedback about the company.
-That could be as an employee or a third party.

 ## Task